 The main advantages of laminate flooring are lower prices, ease of installation, durability, and a large variety of colors, and styles.

-But on the other hand, it also has the advantage that moisture can damage and difficult to repair.
+On the other hand, it also has the advantage that moisture can be damaged and difficult to repair.

 Cost